 What Visa Do You Need to Teach English in Italy?

 Good news/bad news situation here: if you’re a passport holder of an EU member state and thus within the Schengen Area, you enjoy visa-free access to Italy.
 As a result, the bureaucratic hoops to jump through are fewer.
 If not, the process is tougher.

 - EU citizen: no work visa or work permit required, just legal working status under EU laws (super easy, one of the perks of political integration)

-Let’s assume you’re coming from the UK or US (or anywhere outside of the Schengen Area).
-To legally work in Italy as a non-EU citizen, you’re going to need a work visa.
-Here is what you need to bring with you to successfully apply:
+Let’s assume you’re coming from the UK or US (or anywhere outside of the Schengen Area) and you’re seeking an Italian work visa as a non-EU citizen.
+Here is what you can expect for the next steps from receiving your job offer: